annalexc/DroidFinder/README.md

 ![Let's play!](https://github.com/annalexc/DroidFinder/blob/gh-pages/screenshots/gameplay.png)

-  * **Selectable Droids:** _Orrr..
-A subset of droids to choose from when formulating a guess at the final "code" (but that was a mouthful).
+  * **Selectable Droids:** _A subset of droids to choose from when formulating a guess at the final "code".
 Depending on the difficulty setting of the game, you'll have 5 - 8 droids to include in your guesses._

   * **N-Droid "Code":** _Depending on the difficulty setting of the game, you'll have either a 4- or 5-droid "code" to break._